skift-org/skift/src/web/readme.md

-# The Veav Browser Engine
+# The Vaev Browser Engine

-Veav is a developer-focused browser engine built for speed, accuracy, and simplicity.
-It adheres closely to W3C standards, optimizes for static documents, and offers easy customization to fit your workflow.
-Whether you're a developer or a power user, Veav is the lean way to turn your HTML into polished PDFs.
+Vaev aim to be lightning-fast, lightweight, and secure HTML/CSS engine built for effortless document generation and streamlined web browsing.

+## Features

+ - CSS parser
+ - XHTML parser
+ - HTML parser

+## Architecture

+An architecture diagram is available next to this file.
+It's in the tldraw format.